JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 Julia *functions* or *expressions* are scheduled as events on the clock's time line.
 In order to not be invoked immediately,

-- expressions must be [quoted](https://docs.julialang.org/en/v1/manual/metaprogramming/#Quoting-1) with `:()` and
+- event expressions must be [quoted](https://docs.julialang.org/en/v1/manual/metaprogramming/#Quoting-1) with `:()` and
-- functions must be stored in a [`SimFunction`](@ref), alias [`SF`](@ref SimFunction),
+- event functions must be stored in a [`SimFunction`](@ref), alias [`SF`](@ref SimFunction),

-- the event functions in a `SimFunction` can get 1) values, variables or 2) symbols, expressions or even other `SimFunction`s as arguments.
+Event functions in a `SimFunction` can get 1) values, variables or 2) symbols, expressions or even other `SimFunction`s as arguments.
 The 2nd case arguments are evaluated not till event time before they are passed to the event funtion.

-Quoted expressions and SimFunctions can be given to events mixed in a tuple or array.
+Quoted expressions and SimFunctions can be scheduled as events combined in a tuple or an array.

 ### Timed events